Virtual Machine Action Bar

 button from the right of the VM name.

-There is a fundamental difference between shutting down a virtual machine and disconnecting a virtual machine.
+A fundamental difference exists between shutting down a virtual machine and disconnecting a virtual machine.

-Example: When a person unplugs their computer from the power source, they are shutting it down.
-When a person steps away from their computer, they are disconnecting from it.
+Example: When a person unplugs their computer from the power source, they shut it down.
+When someone steps away from their computer, they are disconnecting from it.

 Transfer